 - A 3.0 GPA (B), overall.

-- The recommendation of the program adviser and the Graduate School.
+- The recommendation of the program advisor and the Graduate School.